 If you’re leasing the vehicle that will be doing the towing, check your lease agreement to see if adding a trailer hitch is prohibited or not.

-Now all that’s left is picking your dates and destination.
-Find more ways to plan the trip of a lifetime by determining your Road Trip Personality.
+Now that you've got your camping essentials all buttoned up, all that's left is picking your dates and destination.
+Find more ways to plan the trip of a lifetime by determining your road trip personality.

 Ready to get in the driver's seat?